 Introduction : Emer, the wife of the great warrior Cú Chulainn (The Hound of Ulster) tells the story of their marriage.

 My world is broken.
 Grey skies hang over my agony.
 The grey lake is a mirror.
 I do not want that small light prying through.
 I do not want to hear birds brazening out their song.
 Birds do not fit this scene.

 Though they are less than before, less birds, less men.
 Four are up on that high branch, chatting, not fighting, not saying it is a better branch than any other.
 They know because they can see there are enough trees for everyone.
 It’s bird logic.
 Sometimes they bathe in the font in my apple garden.
 They splash and flutter and sing.
 I have envied their intactness; grouping so well together.
-Now I don’t care.
 I wonder if that four up there are telling each other of their grief.
 Did some of their breed die from hunger when all the world was fighting.
 Out, light out.
 Nature is hard on birds but I think they are spared the riot that is screaming in my head.

 Maybe if I remember it all like a chain, give it form.
 He couldn’t be told, neither could I, if I’m honest.
 We were making names for ourselves.
 Names to live out past our lives.
 He, the greatest warrior ever to have lived.
 I, Emer, the love of his short magnificent life.